Financial Aid & Scholarships

 BYU offers financial aid from various federal, state, and university programs in the form of grants, scholarships, and loans.
 The Financial Aid Office coordinates these financial aid programs and assists students in identifying the financial resources for which they might qualify.
 Because the number of students applying for financial assistance usually exceeds the funds available through university programs, the distribution of financial aid at BYU is based on an assessment of the student's and family's financial need.
 There are some exceptions to need-based awarding, e.g., BYU academic scholarships, performance, talent and athletic awards, and BYU short-term loans.

-The process of determining a student's eligibility for financial aid is called need analysis.
-During need analysis, income and asset information from both students and parents is examined to determine the family's ability to contribute toward educational costs.
+The process of determining a student's eligibility for federal financial aid is called need analysis.
+During need analysis, student's and parent's income and asset information is examined to determine the family's ability to contribute toward educational costs.
 This figure, called the Expected Family Contribution (EFC), is subtracted from the approximate cost for the student to attend BYU for a specific length of time (typically, one academic year).
-If the cost of education is more than the family can contribute, the student has demonstrated financial need.
-Even though the federal formula is used to analyze a student's financial situation, the Financial Aid Office is willing to consider unusual circumstances regarding a student's/parent's financial situation.
+If the cost of attendance is more than the family can contribute, the student has demonstrated financial need.

-BYU uses the government need analysis form, the Free Application for Federal Student Aid (FAFSA), to determine how much the student and family should be able to contribute.
+BYU uses the Free Application for Federal Student Aid (FAFSA) to determine a studen'ts EFC.
 All students applying for federal financial aid must complete this form.
 To reduce the chance of delays, students and their parents are encouraged to read instructions carefully, complete all forms correctly, and submit any requested documents in a timely manner.

-Applicants for federal financial aid (Federal Pell Grants, Federal Direct Subsidized and Unsubsidized Loans, and Federal Direct PLUS Loans) must be U.S. citizens or permanent residents.
+Applicants for federal financial aid (Federal Pell Grants, Federal Direct Subsidized and Unsubsidized Loans, and Federal Direct PLUS Loans) must be U.S. citizens, permanent residents or eligible non-citizens.
 In addition, students must maintain satisfactory academic progress to have federal financial aid disbursed to them.

 Students who have a baccalaureate degree and are returning to receive a teaching certificate may also apply for Federal Direct Subsidized and Unsubsidized Loans if they have a cumulative 2.0 GPA and are admitted to the teacher licensure program.
 In addition, post-baccalaureate students may be eligible for Federal Direct Subsidized and Unsubsidized loans if they are enrolled in prerequisite courses for admission to a graduate program.